Top 8 Largest Eagles Worldwide

 Hopefully you enjoyed learning about some of the world's largest birds.
 While they are predators, eagles don't target humans, and we have little to fear from their kind.
 Many are endangered or threatened, and I believe a growing awareness of their plight can help save these beautiful animals.

-Feel free to share which eagle you favor, and I'll see you at our next exploration of nature!
+But for now, vote for which eagle you favor and I'll see you at our next nature countdown!